Tarik Tissoudali

-Tarik Tissoudali (طارق تيسودالي; born 2 April 1993) is a Moroccan professional footballer who plays as a winger for Gent, in the Belgian First Division.
-Born in the Netherlands, he represents the Morocco national team at international level, having made his debut in 2022.
+Tarik Tissoudali (طارق تيسودالي; born 2 April 1993) is a professional footballer who plays as a winger for Khor Fakkan.
+Born in the Netherlands, he represents Morocco at international level.

+Club career

 In February 2021, he moved from Beerschot to Gent.

+On 28 July 2024, it was announced by Greek club PAOK that he had joined the club on a permanent deal.
+He signed a two-year deal with an option for a third year.

 International career

 Tissoudali made his debut for the Morocco U23s in a friendly 1–0 win against the Cameroon U23s, in which he scored the game-winning goal.
 He was called up to represent the senior Morocco national team for the 2021 Africa Cup of Nations.
 He debuted with them in a 1–0 win over Ghana on 10 January 2022.